-Futurewise has established an impressive track record on growth management issues over the past fifteen years as the main source of expertise and support for numerous citizens and groups working to manage growth in their own communities and as the state's primary advocate for smart growth policies.
+Futurewise has established an impressive track record on growth management issues over the past 25 years as the main source of expertise and support for numerous citizens and groups working to manage growth in their own communities and as the state's primary advocate for smart growth policies.

 Over the past several years, Futurewise has achieved important victories throughout the state on many issues.